isabella232/pmp-support-site/docs/users/060_searcher.md

 *Great, so how do I use this?
 How do I know if something is organized in the PMP as a Series or as a Property?*

-Though Series, Properties and Contributors and other documents can be used to help searching, you can also use the PMP to search for these things themselves.
+Though Series, Properties and Contributors and other documents can be used to help searching, you can also use the PMP to find these things themselves.
 * [Properties](https://support.pmp.io/search?advanced=1&searchsort=date&profile=property) in the PMP
 *	[Series](https://support.pmp.io/search?advanced=1&searchsort=date&profile=series) in the PMP
 *	[Contributors](https://support.pmp.io/search?advanced=1&searchsort=date&profile=contributor) in the PMP

 To do searches like this, make sure that only the thing you’re looking for specifically is checked and hit the search button.

 Here’s what the Contributors search setup looks like, and the top result:
  ![contributor_search](https://cloud.githubusercontent.com/assets/4427754/11099091/5b327c64-8877-11e5-9188-0c2f2943c7d7.png)